mendix/docs/content/en/docs/developerportal/collaborate/general-settings/_index.md

 ## 4 Access Management {#access-management}

-Click the **Access Management** tab to manage and invite App Users, who are end-users who can access the deployed app on specific environments to use it, test it, and provide feedback.
+On the **Access Management** tab, you can manage and invite app users.
+App users are end-users who can access the deployed app on specific environments.
+They can use and test your deployed app, and provide feedback.

+To manage users or invite users for an app deployed on a specific environment, click **Mange Users** or **Invite Users** for that environment.
+For more information, see the [Mange Users](#manage-users) and [Invite Users](#invite-users) section below.

+{{< figure src="/attachments/developerportal/collaborate/general-settings/app-user-management-environments.png"  >}}

 {{% alert color="info" %}}
 You can also manage app users from Studio, by clicking **Manage Users** on the **Settings > Roles and Permissions** page within Studio.
 {{% /alert %}}

-Here you will see a list of environments for your app.
-You will only be able to see environments that satisfy these requirements:
+On the tab, you can only see the environments that satisfy these requirements:

 * [Mendix Single Sign-On](/developerportal/deploy/mendix-sso/) is implemented:
 	* In Studio, SSO is automatically implemented for your app by enabling security for your app – for details, see the [Security Overview](/studio/settings-security/#overview) section of *Security, Roles & Permissions*